Farming technology to get £160m government investment

 Areas the government wants to target include genetics, health in crops and livestock, sensors and robotics.

-A new leadership council, which includes farmers, scientists, industrialists and government representatives, is also being set up.'Global race'
+A new leadership council, which includes farmers, scientists, industrialists and government representatives, is also being set up.

 The food supply chain, from farming through to catering and retailing, contributes £96bn to the economy and employs 3.8 million people, according to the Department for Business, Innovation and Skills.